 - Dental floss (non-scented/flavored to tie off umbilical cord)

 I checked on her diligently every two hours throughout every night, so sure it was about to begin.
 Of course I had to continuously clean and replace the straw too, because she was in there so long.
 Eventually I could see her tail arched even more and she had become more “bagged up,” but it was still small.
 I learned that her bag would take a few years to get as large as the experienced does I’d seen at shows or on breed websites.

 She ate voraciously and as far as I could tell, her ligaments were gone and her entire rear had become squishy.
 On the final night, I was sure it was going to happen, just as I was each night before, she was much more hunched over than she had been.
 It was a hunch I hadn’t seen yet, and that hunch-squat went on from 9:00pm until 4:00am the following morning.

 At 6:00am on April 13th, there he was.
 I’d missed it and he was born smoothly, all on his own.
 But that’s about how everything with that little goat is, easygoing and fun.
 He is the complete opposite of his mother in every way: friendly, cuddly and curious.
-Her little tongue moved meticulously over the tiny creature and she seemed glad to have the help.
-She looked at me as if to say,
+Her little tongue moved meticulously over each part of the tiny creature and she seemed glad to have the help.
+She looked at me as if she thought,

 “I don’t have any idea what just happened, but I think I’m doing what I’m supposed to.. and this is mine?”